 Worship & Music at St Bartholomew's

-Central to our worship is the Mass which is usuallycelebrated every day of the week.
-On Sundays we have a Family Mass at 9.30am and Solemn High Mass at 11am.
+Central to our worship is the Mass which is usually celebrated every day of the week.
+Normally we have a a Family Mass at 9.30am and Solemn High Mass at 11am on Sundays.
 St Bartholomew's is Anglo-Catholic in its tradition and this is reflected in our liturgy.

 The Mass (also known as the Eucharist or Holy Communion) is the single most important thing the Church does.
 Everything is bound up with the Mass and is oriented towards it.
 Christ makes himself really and truly present in the Mass and through it we are united with the Church in heaven and anticipate life eternal.

 As Christians we are called to be disciples, to follow Jesus, and to proclaim the kingdom of God.
 But this would all be meaningless without Christ's sacrifice on the Cross and his Resurrection.
 Jesus gave us the Eucharist so that we would always have access to the grace of his Sacrifice.
 This happens whenever we join in the celebration of the Mass, whether or not we receive the Sacrament.